Pierre Estève: From Atlantis to The 2nd World

-With Dragon Lore II, Pierre Estève develops a passion for the interactions allowed by music and the virtual environment of video games.
+With Dragon Lore II, Pierre Estève developed a passion for the interactions allowed by music and the virtual environment of video games.
 Round the end of 1996, he meets composer Stéphane Picq.
-In the same period of time, Cryo develops what will become one of the greatest successes of the studio: Atlantis which takes place on the lost continent in a time before Antiquity.
+In the same period of time, Cryo developed what would become one of the greatest successes of the studio: Atlantis which takes place on the lost continent in a time before Antiquity.
 A large part of the design of the game thus consisted in inventing the various cultural elements involved in making up the Atlantean society, and that would include the Continent's music.
 Estève and Picq thus offered to compose it, which offer the studio accepted.

 The two musicians started to work together from the beginning of 1997 onwards.
 During the eighties, Pierre Estève had become more and more interested in world musical instruments bought either in Paris retailer shops or during journeys abroad.
-Thanks to this collection, Estève and Picq imagine and play a primordial music which matches the universe of the game, as they blend together various influences from all over the world, while they integrate electronic musical instruments.
+Thanks to this collection, Estève and Picq imagined and played a primordial music which matches the universe of the game, as they blend together various influences from all over the world, while they integrate electronic musical instruments.
 Each of them writes and plays approximately ten tracks and also collaborates on four tracks of the original soundtrack.
-Close to the creative team of Cryo, they also create the design of the game's aural atmosphere, especially when there is an interaction between the music and the sounds.
-The two composers try to draw from those random sound loops whose objective is to make certain atmospheres more lively, the goal being to avoid the player having the impression that a same audio loop keeps playing on and on in a given context.
+Close to the creative team of Cryo, they also created the design of the game's aural atmosphere, especially when there is an interaction between the music and the sounds.
+The two composers drew from those random sound loops whose objective is to make certain atmospheres more lively, the goal being to avoid the player having the impression that a same audio loop keeps playing on and on in a given context.